 A research project investigating the perception of extreme weather projections.
-The research team, including several CDR members, was awarded £24,329 for a 5-month pilot project entitled “A behavioural science approach for evaluating communications about climate-related risks and uncertainties” from the Models To Decisions Network sponsored by ESRC, EPSRC, NERC, and AHRC (see http://blogs.exeter.ac.uk/models2decisions/).
+A research team led by Wandi Bruine de Bruin received funding for a project entitled “A behavioural science approach for evaluating communications about climate-related risks and uncertainties” from the Models To Decisions Network sponsored by ESRC, EPSRC, NERC, and AHRC (see http://blogs.exeter.ac.uk/models2decisions/).

 For more information, see the project page.

 Professor Wändi Bruine de Bruin and others received funding from the European Union to understand how decisions change with age, and how to help people of all ages to obtain better decision outcomes.
 For more information, see the project website.